Tosca Interview Questions

 9. What types of testing can be done with Tosca?

-Ans: Using Tosca, we can perform GUI testing, mobile testing, API testing, BI and data warehouse testing, exploratory testing, etc.
+Ans: Tosca supports a range of testing types, including GUI testing, mobile testing, API testing, BI and data warehouse testing, and exploratory testing.

 10. What is Tosca CI?